baidu/openrasp/SECURITY.md

 ## Supported Versions

-For Java/PHP agents, we provide security updates for latest release only:
+For Java/PHP agents and admin dashboard, we provide security updates for latest release only:

 | Version | Supported          |
 | ------- | ------------------ |